glmdgrielson/words/links/shade.md

 There's nothing that _says_ the fellow pulling out the magical artifact of holy power _needs_ to be a blond, green-clad Hylian undergoing puberty.

 This kid might wish there _were_ though.
-Because that stupid sword _hurts_.
+Because that stupid lamp _hurts_.

 Shade is a Twili with an endlessly curious spirit.
-He's only _in_ this situation because he wandered off, found a weird forest, and decided to have a go at the free sword that he found.
+He's only _in_ this situation because he wandered off, found a weird forest, and decided to have a go at the free thing that he found.
 He is now regretting precisely _all_ of his life decisions.
 Hero of legend he ain't.

 Personality